captncraig/someboringwebsite/content/post/caddy.md

 I am pretty infatuated with [mholt](https://github.com/mholt)'s new webserver, [caddy](http://caddyserver.com).
 I've been using it to host a variety of thing on my own server (including this new fancy blog), and found it all around easier to configure and use.
 It also has a ton of cool features built in:

 - [Magical](https://www.youtube.com/watch?v=nk4EWHvvZtI), Automatic TLS certificates with Let's Encrypt.
 - Simple config file format.
+No magic.
 - [git plugin](http://caddyserver.com/docs/git) Allows for automatic deployment on git hooks (more about this in another post maybe).
 - Good enough performance.
 Not battle hardened, but benchmarks are comperable to nginx for basic things.
 - Static content serving or dynamic proxying.